tayloraswift/swift-unidoc/Guides/docs.docc/Quickstart.md

 # Previewing documentation locally

 This guide walks through how to use the `unidoc preview` tool to preview documentation locally on macOS 15.
 This guide won’t make any effort to explain how Unidoc itself works, it is merely intended to demonstrate how to preview multi-package documentation as quickly as possible.
-For a more-detailed Linux-centric tour, see the <doc:Getting-started> guide.

 In this guide, you will: